JuliaLang/julia/doc/src/manual/variables-and-scoping.md

     If the variable is already defined, it will be reused.
 If the variable is not defined, it will be made available to the current and inner scopes (but not outer scopes).

-!!!
-Tip A Common Confusion
+!!! tip "A Common Confusion"
     If you run into an unexpectedly undefined variable,

     ```julia